Trashtalkers/murder-scripts/Murder2Todo.md

   -   item new player_id

 # Todo before mvp
-- invite link is not going to CreateRoom
-- CreateRoom meeting link isn't working
-- Money
 - on new round, pop-up for new items.
-- add phone numbers
-- fix seen_at for all
-- Add use of items and abilities
-- allow moderator to preset invites, then click invite all
 -
 - add "uses" message to DM?
 - add character content to "them" from bios